bernardosantiago44/SnakesAndLadders/README.md

 # SnakesAndLadders
-Written by: Bernardo Santiago Marín A01638915, Ana Elena Velasco García A01639866 A two-player, snakes and ladders game written in c++ to play in the terminal.
+Written by: Bernardo Santiago Marín A01638915, Ana Elena Velasco García A01639866, Emilio Pardo Gutiérrez A01644781.
+A two-player, snakes and ladders game written in c++ to play in the terminal.

 ## Class Descriptions